rohitp9755/TransitOps/README.md

 ---

-# 💡 Highlights

-✅ Clean Architecture

-✅ Modular Codebase

-✅ Production Ready

-✅ Responsive UI

-✅ RBAC

-✅ Real-Time Status Synchronization

-✅ Intelligent Validation

-✅ Fleet Analytics

-✅ Easy to Scale

----

 <div align="center">

-# ⭐ Built with passion for Odoo Hackathon 2026
+# ⭐ Built for Odoo Hackathon 2026

 ### "Automating Logistics.
 Empowering Fleet Operations."

-If you like this project, don't forget to ⭐ the repository.
+If you like this project, feel free to ⭐ the repository.

 </div>